-Co-director and Haida artist Gwaai Edenshaw discusses his landmark film Edge of the Knife (Swaaway K’uuna), the first feature film made in the Haida language.
+Co-director and Haida artist Gwaai Edenshaw discusses his landmark film Edge of the Knife (Sgaawaay K’uuna), the first feature film made in the Haida language.
 This is an excerpt from the ebook The Canadian Cinema Yearbook which is available for purchase here.

 Edge of the Knife is co-directed by Tsilhqot’in filmmaker Helena Haig-Brown and Haida carver and jeweller Gwaai Edenshaw.
 The film is produced by Isuma productions, an Inuit company dedicated to preserving Indigenous cultures and languages; Isuma also produced the groundbreaking film Atanarjuat: The Fast Runner (Zacharias Kunuk, 2000).